 Phone: 1800 071 075.

-The CORD study recruited children between 1 and 14 years of age who were at high risk of developing T1D.
-Investigators expanded the recruitment to population screening - regardless of family history of type 1 diabetes.
-The study was available to families who have stored cord blood with a private cord blood storage company.
+The CORD study is currently recruiting children between 1 and 14 years of age who are at high risk of developing T1D.
+Investigators are now looking to expand the recruitment to population screening - regardless of family history of type 1 diabetes.
+The study is available to families who have stored cord blood or who are currently expecting a baby and planning cord blood storage.

 The CORD study has been approved by the Sydney Children's Hospitals Network Human Research Ethics Committee and is listed on the Australian and New Zealand Clinical Trial Register.